 There are several methods cryptojackers apply to steal your computing power.
-Getting aware of them is the first layer of your protection.
+Being aware of them is the first layer of your protection.

 - You receive an email

 Normally, this message looks like a newsletter from your bank or another service you use on a regular basis.
-It urges you to click some link, and you do it without a second thought.
-It leads to downloading a cryptomining code to your device.
+It urges you to click some link and you do it without a second thought.
+It leads to downloading cryptomining code to your device.

 - You visit a website that uses cryptomining script

 As we mentioned, using the computing resources of a website visitors may be a legit practice.
 The owners of the site don’t charge you anything for their content but make you do some calculations instead.
 Sounds fair, doesn’t it?
-The problem is, in most cases, there is no warning.
+The problem is, there is no warning, in most cases.
 Therefore, we may call it stealing.